Vineet314/LLMs/README.md

 ```
 ## TODO
 - Make and use own tokenizer instead of `tiktoken`
+- add multi-token prediction.
 - Run tests using different configurations (and perhaps make a script for that)
 - Explore SLURM for experimentation.
 - Explore Parallelism mainly on the other repo
 - Add ALiBi Positional encodings
 - Implement Flash MLA as per [deepseek-ai/FlashMLA](https://github.com/deepseek-ai/FlashMLA)
 - (Much Later) Explore fine tuning

+## Acknowledgements
+This repo was built to understand and implement all advancements in the field of LLMs after GPT2.
+Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT) does the heavylifting of implementing all advancements before and upto GPT2.
+A significant amount of boilerplate code is taken from that repo. \
+Thoroughly understanding a concept just from research papers could be extremly difficult and time consuming.
+Thanks to [Vizura AI](https://www.youtube.com/@vizuara), particularly their [DeepSeek from scratch playlist](https://youtube.com/playlist?list=PLPTV0NXA_ZSiOpKKlHCyOq9lnp-dLvlms&si=0aa6DcNgnjCxhmUa), understanding the theory is far simpler.

+## Refrences
+- (TODO) gather list of all research paper used in the project